ChengZY/votenet/README.md

 ## Installation

 Install [Pytorch](https://pytorch.org/get-started/locally/) and [Tensorflow](https://github.com/tensorflow/tensorflow) (for TensorBoard).
 It is required that you have access to GPUs.
-Matlab is required to prepare data for SUN RGB-D. The code is tested with Ubuntu 18.04, Pytorch v1.1, TensorFlow v1.14, CUDA 10.0 and cuDNN v7.4.
+Matlab is required to prepare data for SUN RGB-D. The code is tested with Ubuntu 22.04, Pytorch v1.12.0, TensorFlow v2.20, CUDA 11.3.

 Compile the CUDA layers for [PointNet++](http://arxiv.org/abs/1706.02413), which we used in the backbone network: